nomnomab/lc-rolling-giant/README.md

 ## Changelog

+## 2.2.1

+- Fixed dead body shader being applied to all dead bodies and not only to the Rolling Giant player death type

 ## 2.2.0

 - Added a config option to spawn the Rolling Giant on any level and a weight for that option